ZELING-Li-2/SQLProject/ninetwentyseven/Readme.txt

-To use: First run the python file you want to populate (names, principals, ratings or crew) populate_name_tables_fast.py populate_principals_tables_fast.py populate_rating_tables_fast.py
+To use: First run the python file you want to populate (names, principals, ratings or crew).
+One of these;
+  populate_name_tables_fast.py
+  populate_principals_tables_fast.py
+  populate_rating_tables_fast.py